1 Hanover Square: History

+Early history

-Initial occupants
+Development and initial occupants

 In 1836, the year after the Great Fire, the 60–66 Stone Street and 95–105 Pearl Street lots were redeveloped with four-story brick commercial structures.
 Some of the occupants of the buildings by 1839 included merchant Edward Gould, hardware vendor F. T. Luqueer, and three or more dry-goods companies.
 The lots on 105 Pearl Street and 66 Stone Street, facing Hanover Square, were combined by 1851.
 Richard F. Carman sold the Hanover Square lots for $25,000 to Hanover Bank (later Manufacturers Hanover Corporation), a bank that had been incorporated that year.

 The three-story brownstone for Hanover Bank was developed at 1 Hanover Square and completed by 1854.
 The four-story brick facade at 66 Stone Street was reconfigured so its fenestration, or window arrangement, matched that of the brownstone.
 The Hanover Bank did not extend into any of the commercial structures at 95–101 Pearl Street or 60–64 Stone Street, nor did it initially occupy 103 Pearl Street.
 Maps indicate that two additional brownstone bays at 103 Pearl Street were added sometime between 1862 and 1879 to designs by an unidentified architect.
 In addition, early prints show that the structure resembled a pair of brownstone townhouses with two entrance stoops.
 According to the India House club, part of 1 Hanover Square was also occupied by Robert L. Maitland, while an 1869 directory listed Meadows T. Nicholson & Son as another occupant of the brownstone.
 The Hanover Bank moved to Nassau and Pine Streets in 1872 or 1877.
 Sometime before its relocation, the Hanover Bank had sold the building to Maitland.